-A beautiful sight to behold and an experience itself.
-That’s how I could sum up the San Juanico Bridge when I got the chance to actually feel its power, charm and travel along its almost 4 decades of significance in Philippine history.
+A beautiful sight to behold and an experience in itself.
+That’s how I could sum up the San Juanico Bridge when I got the chance to actually feel its power, charm, and travel along its almost 4 decades of significance in Philippine history.

 |the Leyte side of the bridge|